Land of Silence and Darkness

 Land of Silence and Darkness (Land des Schweigens und der Dunkelheit) is a 1971 documentary film about deaf-blind people and their experience of life.
 The film was written, directed, and produced by Werner Herzog.
 Rolf Illig provided narration.

+Plot

-Herzog follows Fini Straubinger, a German woman who became deaf-blind early in life, as she visits with other deaf-blind people, and discusses their struggle to live in the modern world.
-In one scene from the film, the filmmakers visit a home for boys who were born deaf-blind; in another, Fini Straubinger and her friends ride in an aeroplane.
+Herzog follows Fini Straubinger, a German woman who became deaf-blind early in life, as she visits with other deaf-blind people, and discusses their struggles living in the modern world.
+In one scene from the film, the filmmakers visit a home for boys who were born deaf-blind, in another, Fini Straubinger and her friends ride in an aeroplane.
 In the final scene, a man examines a tree with his hands, and embraces it.